prysmaticlabs/documentation/docs/install/lin/activating-a-validator.md

 The process of syncronising may take a while; the incoming block per second capacity is dependent upon the connection strength, network congestion and overall peer count.

+## Step 4b: Securing the validator key

-## Securing the validator key with Docker
+### Securing the validator key with Docker

-Create a file at $HOME/prysm/validator/keystore.json with the following contents:
+Create a file at $HOME/prysm/validator/keystore.json with the following contents (change the passphrase):

 ```
 {